 The Electrical and Computer Engineering Department supports instruction and research using state-of-the-art facilities.
 Instructional labs are available for student use at all times that a scheduled lab is not in session, including evenings and weekends.

 The Digital Circuits & Computer Systems Laboratory is used for required courses in digital circuits and an elective in embedded systems.
 Digital logic design, microprocessor-based digital systems, Verilog HDL, C programming, and embedded systems are taught in this laboratory.
 Laboratory equipment includes: dual-boot Linux/Windows PCs; mixed signal oscilloscopes; power supplies; function generators, Digilent Nexsys4 FPGA Boards, and Microchip PIC32 microcontroller boards.
 In the laboratory, students work in teams of two at six workstations.
-Digital Design I culminates in the design of a FPGA implementation of the classic “Pong” video game; Digital Design II includes projects to build a hardware controller for a scrolling LED-matrix sign, program a microcontroller to control a line-following robot, and create multiple hardware implementations of a reduced instruction set processor.
+Digital Design I culminates in the design of a pulse monitor circuit that determines a person’s pulse using infrared light; Digital Design II includes projects to build a hardware controller for a scrolling LED-matrix sign, program a microcontroller to control a line-following robot, and create multiple hardware implementations of a reduced instruction set processor.
 In Embedded Systems students build advanced hardware/software systems using microcontrollers and peripherals.
 Labs include creating a digital capacitance meter, a direct digital synthesis audio generator to support a “Name That Tune”-style game, and a virtual whack-a-mole game on a touch screen.
 The course culminates with final projects of students’ choosing.
 Past projects have included a wireless game buzzer system and a musical fingerprint-based doorbell.

 The Electronics Circuits and Systems Laboratory is used for two required courses in Electronics, a required Electromagnetics course, advanced electronics electives, and for student project work.
 Fundamentals of solid-state electronic circuits, concepts of analog integrated circuit design, and modeling of electromagnetic phenomenon are taught in this laboratory.
 The major computing and software elements include 7 PCs (Spring 2016 purchase), Smartspice (industry standard version) Simulation software, MATLAB and MathCad tools, Silvaco IC and Mentor Graphics PCB layout and schematic capture tools, and Verilog simulation and design tools.
 The labs for the two course sequence in electronics are primarily hardware labs with simulation for proof of concept.
 For instruction in electronics, up to 12 students work in teams of two at six workstations which are equipped with digital multi-meters, oscilloscopes, triple output power supplies, and signal generators.
 The second course in the electronics sequence culminates in an open-ended capstone mixed-signal effort that involves designing a system to a functional specification for a sensing application with rudimentary feedback control.
 Students provide convincing analysis and appropriate simulation of their proposed system designs, then build and demonstrate their functioning hardware.